Codecademy/docs/content/discrete-math/concepts/proofs/terms/proof-by-strong-induction/proof-by-strong-induction.md

 **Proof by strong induction** is a mathematical technique for proving universal generalizations.
 It differs from ordinary mathematical induction (also known as weak mathematical induction) with respect to the inductive step.

 In a weak mathematical induction, the inductive step involves showing that if some element _n_ has a property, then the successor element _n + 1_ must also have that property.
-In a strong mathematical induction, the inductive step involves using recursion to show that if all elements up to and including _n_ have some property, then _n + 1_ has that property as well.
+In a strong mathematical induction, the inductive step involves showing that if all elements up to and including _n_ have some property, then _n + 1_ has that property as well.

 ## Steps for Strong Induction